East Bengal the Real Power

-East Bengal the Real Power (EBRP) is the first registered fan club in India, which was established on 15 November 2006, and supports the Indian club, East Bengal.
+East Bengal the Real Power (EBRP) is the first registered fan club in India, which was established on 15 November 2006, and supports East Bengal FC.
 It is one of the largest fan clubs in the country.
 It helps the fans and the club during match days, organises various social activities and events.
 It also runs a U19 football coaching camp.
-The group started as an Orkut group and gradually expanded into a supporter group of over 150,000 members.
+They started as an Orkut group and gradually expanded into a supporter group of over 150,000 members.
 It played a major role in the centenary celebrations of East Bengal by hoisting club flags in 50 Indian cities and 50 other cities all over the world.

 History

 Before the formation of East Bengal the Real Power or EBRP, there were no such organised fan clubs or supporter groups of East Bengal and in Kolkata football.
 East Bengal the Real Power was formed with the purpose to condense the spread fan support of East Bengal.
 It was initially established in Orkut.
 It also became the first online fans community in Asia.
 In the initial years, it was restricted to online platforms only, and later it turned into a real supporter group.
 Today, the group is not only restricted to India, but has spread all over the world with over 1.5 lakh (150,000) members.